csev/sakai-scripts/README.md

 ----------

 This script just calls the other scripts in the right order.
-The script does a checkout, shuts down any tomcat (killing if nececcary), creates a new empty database, creates a fresh tomcat, checks out the code you want to compile, compiles the code and starts Tomcat.
-Since the script stops and starts the right Tomcat automatically, you can run this script over and over interactively in a cron job.
+The script does a checkout, shuts down any tomcat (killing if necessary), creates a new empty database, creates a fresh tomcat, checks out the code you want to compile, compiles the code and starts Tomcat.
+Since the script stops and starts the right Tomcat automatically, you can run this script over and over interactively or in a cron job.